 KEY RATING DRIVERS

-Ukraine's ratings reflect weak external liquidity, a high public debt burden and structural weaknesses, in terms of a weak banking sector, institutional constraints and geopolitical and political risks.
-These factors are balanced against improved policy credibility and coherence, the sovereign's near-term manageable debt repayment profile and a track record of bilateral and multilateral support.
+Ukraine's ratings balance weak external liquidity, a high public debt burden and structural weaknesses, in terms of a weak banking sector, institutional constraints and geopolitical and political risks, against improved policy credibility and coherence, the sovereign's near-term manageable debt repayment profile and a track record of multilateral support.

-International reserves continue to increase reaching USD18.5 billion in September, the highest level since the end of 2013, driven by external disbursements and residents' use of FX assets.
-Ukraine's external buffers remain weaker than 'B' peers (3.5 months of CXP).
+International reserves rose to USD16.7 billion in early April boosted by the latest IMF disbursement (USD1 billion), and the second instalment (EU600 million) of the EU Macro-Financial Assistance Programme.
+Reserves could increase further to USD18.1 billion (3.6 months of CXP) by year-end, but Ukraine's external buffers remain weaker than 'B' peers (4 months of CXP).
 Increased exchange rate flexibility, manageable foreign-currency commitments and moderate external imbalances mitigate near-term pressures on international reserves.
-FX controls still cushion external liquidity, although they continue to be gradually eased.
+FX controls still cushion external liquidity, although they have been gradually reduced.

 SOVEREIGN RATING MODEL (SRM) and QUALITATIVE OVERLAY (QO)

 Fitch's proprietary SRM assigns Ukraine a score equivalent to a rating of 'CCC' on the Long-Term FC IDR scale.

 Fitch's sovereign rating committee adjusted the output from the SRM to arrive at the final Long-Term Foreign Currency IDR by applying its QO, relative to rated peers, as follows:

 Macro: +1 notch, to reflect Ukraine's strengthened monetary and exchange rate policy which will likely support improved macroeconomic performance and domestic confidence.
 Increased exchange rate flexibility allows the economy to absorb shocks without depleting reserves.